engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 ### The testing Pyramid

 In his 2009 book "Succeeding with agile" Mike Cohn provided the metaphorical representation of the testing pyramid.
-The three layered structure indicates guidelines for the amount of automated testing for each practice.
+The three layered structure indicates guidelines for the amount of automated testing for each scope.

 The base of the pyramid relies on numerous small-scoped unit tests which are run most frequently.
-The mid-layer consists of a reduced number of Integration tests.
+The mid-layer consists of a reduced number of integration tests.
 The pinnacle of the pyramid consists of automated end-to-end tests.
 These require complex setups and long running operations.

 From bottom to top, every layer of the pyramid reduces the amount of tests by an order of magnitude.
-This means if we have 1000 SST, we aim for 100 MST, and no more than 10 LST.
+If we have 1000 SST, we aim for 100 MST, and no more than 10 LST.
 A common anti-pattern is what is referred to as a test snow cone, or inverted pyramid.
 Here, there are little to no small-scoped tests with all the coverage in large-scoped tests.
 These projects have slow test runs and long feedback cycles.

 ## Hermetic environments